microsoftgraph/dataconnect-solutions/utility/Microsoft365Seeder/readme.md

  ![image](https://user-images.githubusercontent.com/2547149/146807863-c0598479-5127-4e08-8066-03112af14bac.png)

 From the list of permissions, make sure you check the following:
-•	Calendar.ReadWrite
+* Calendar.ReadWrite
+* Contacts.ReadWrite
-•	Mail.Send
+* Mail.Send
-•	User.Read.All
+* User.Read.All
 Then click on the **Add permissions** button at the bottom.
  ![image](https://user-images.githubusercontent.com/2547149/146807877-d2c9deef-4283-4544-859d-12acada2c956.png)